Uday Hussein: Assassination attempt

-Ala Bashir claimed that Uday had sustained brain damage due to low blood pressure after the assassination attempt, but doctors could not report this damage to Saddam.
+Alaa Bashir claimed that Uday had sustained brain damage due to low blood pressure after the assassination attempt, but doctors could not report this damage to Saddam.
 Again, according to Bashir, on the day of the incident, Ali Al Sahar, the brother of singer Kadim El Sahar, was with Uday, and the attempt was made on Uday's life when Ali got out of the car to give Uday's phone number to some girls that Uday liked.
 Ali immediately took Uday to the hospital.
 Qusay told his father that the incident happened when Uday went to buy food to break his fasting, but Saddam said to Ali, "I know you were going to pick up girls there."
 Earlier it was claimed that Uday was jealous of singer Kadim Al Sahar because of his fame in Iraq and Kadim had to leave Iraq because of his threats.
 Abbas Al Janabi said: "The interesting point here is that the person who saved Uday's life by driving him to the hospital, the singer Ali as-Sahir, received a death threat from Saddam personally in front of others.
 I was waiting outside the hospital with Qusay when Saddam arrived in a helicopter.
 He asked for Ali as-Sahir, who was brought to him.
 In front of us, Saddam told him: 'If anything happens to Uday, I will cut you in pieces.'
 Saddam thought that Sahir was behind the attempt."

 After the assassination attempt, Uday said to the press: "I feel fine.
 I'm recovering.
 I feel like any leader of a team would feel if he had been betrayed.
-I feel that what has happened is not man's work. (meaning this was a cowardly act) God bless the Iraqi people.
+I feel that what has happened is not man's work (meaning this was a cowardly act).
+God bless the Iraqi people.
 God save Iraq.
 God save Saddam."

 Later, Uday told CNN his wounds are a source of pride and honor.
 He cited a family history of wounds acquired in battle, ending with his father, wounded in an operation "for the party" in 1959.
 "And now this has happened to me," he said.
 "The attack was nothing unusual.
 It could happen any time, because we are surrounded by countries, some of whom are hostile," none more so than Iran, he said.
 "Time has proved that Iran is involved in such incidents.
 Incidents such as this have occurred throughout the region, not just in Iraq."
 He warned that Iran is growing in power, saying it is "not in the interests of the United States to increase hostility and hatred in the region."